-1. Forgetting to add fat
+2. Forgetting to add fat.

 You’re probably thinking, “um that is NOT hard to do—more bacon please!” but trust us, it happens!
 We’ve spent most of our lives believing fat is the enemy when, in actuality, it’s a wonderful and healthy source of energy.

-Our tip: Add an extra spoonful of grass-fed butter (we love Kerrygold!) on top of low-carb veggies, protein, or any other keto vehicle.
+Hip Tip on Consuming More Fat: Add an extra spoonful of grass-fed butter (we love Kerrygold!) on top of low-carb veggies, protein, or any other keto vehicle.
 Heck, you can even add butter or heavy cream into your morning coffee as Lina does with her Bulletproof coffee!

 The keto diet doesn’t have a focus on a high or low intake of protein—it’s simply just an adequate amount.
 It may take a little bit of tweaking to find the ideal amount specifically for your body, but it’s oh so important as protein can be turned into glucose when consumed in excess, essentially kicking you out of ketosis.

-Our tip: Remember to replace carbs with fat, not more protein.
+Hip Tip on Protein Tracking: Remember to replace carbs with fat, not more protein.
 When starting out, it can be helpful to download a keto diet app to help you determine your macros and track your intake.

-3. Skipping your sips of water
+4. Skipping your sips of water.

-4. Relying on processed snacks
+5. Relying on processed snacks.

 You’ll come to find that pre-prepping meals and snacks will make all the difference on keto.
 Without having an eating plan in mind, you’ll find yourself rifling through the cabinets for something to eat, most likely landing on packages of processed foods.

-5. Leaving temptation in the house
+6. Leaving temptation in the house.

-Keto or not, no one needs sugar-filled, processed foods hanging out in their cupboard.
+Keto or not, no one needs sugar-filled, processed foods hanging out in their cupboards.
 Leaving these carby treats within reach can stifle motivation to stay on track and cause even more sweet cravings, which means more opportunity to be kicked right out of ketosis.

-6. Letting outside sources measure your success
+7. Letting outside sources measure your success.

 The most important factor to whether or not you’re getting the most out of keto is, well, YOU!
 Listen to your body and let your brain measure how you feel without basing your judgment completely on an external source.